 My Alta Lake Moment

-(Preface from NAIL IT: Six Steps to Transform Your Career)
+(Preface from NAIL IT: A Strategic Roadmap to Career Advancement)

 I always suspected there was a better way.
 As I walked down hallway after hallway, navigated cubicle mazes of every shape and size, pulled my chair up to desk after desk …after desk, I couldn’t help feeling that there was something missing.
 But I didn’t know where to begin.

 For many years I watched co-workers cross X’s through each calendar day and listened to them talk about just ‘getting through’ the week.
 But if you asked those same people what they wish they had more of, it would be the very thing they were wishing away—time.

 I’ve learned that we need to start looking at time as the precious commodity that it is, that we need to figure out how to enjoy each moment instead of wishing it away.
 I know this because for many years I was one of those employees crossing off days.
 That was until I had what I call my Alta Lake moment in 2001.

 I was at a conference in Whistler, BC, where coincidentally, I had spent two years with my (now) husband taking a ‘gap’ year after university to ski.
 I discovered pretty quickly that I wasn’t great at being a ski bum!
 While my husband worked night shifts so he could ski all day, I landed a job in the public relations department and did freelance writing for ski and tourist magazines on the side.
 I still got a lot of skiing in, but I wasn’t really having what one would call a ‘gap’ year.
 That professional drive, or maybe ‘overdrive’ steered me through both corporate and public sector public relations roles until I found myself sitting at this conference years later, listening to a leadership coach who to the stage to speak about this emerging profession.
 As she spoke, I got goose bumps.
 I turned to my colleague and whispered, This is what I’m meant to do!